Melania the Elder: With the Egyptian monks

 Because of her involvement as a pro-Origenist in the controversy over Origen in the 390s, Jerome was especially vitriolic about her, punning on her name and calling her "black in name and black in nature."
 (He tried to expunge his earlier lavish praises of her from his writings.)
 Palladius of Galatia described her as "a very learned lady who loved the world".

+Visit to Rome and North Africa

 Around the year 400 she left for Rome to see her son, who had married Caeionia Albina, daughter of Caeionius Rufius Albinus.
 Due to her influence, her granddaughter, known as Melania the Younger, would later take up the religious life.
 She also visited Paulinus and Therasia of Nola and brought him a relic of the True Cross.
 Augustine of Hippo wrote Paulinus that his kinswoman was in North Africa when her son, Valerius, died in 406.

+Veneration

-She is regarded as a saint.
-Her feast day is June 8.
+She is regarded as a saint and her feast day is June 8.